HolmesShuan/AIM2020-Real-Super-Resolution/README.md

 <img src="./img/OADDet_Network.jpg" width="640" height="360" />

 ## 2. Environment :
-We conduct all experiments on Nvidia GPUs (NVIDIA Tesla V100 SXM2 16GB) including training (12 GPUs) and testing (4 GPUs).
+We conduct experiments on Nvidia GPUs (NVIDIA Tesla V100 SXM2 16GB x 12).
 The total training time is about 2000 GPU hours on V100.
-It takes about 30GB DRAM during training.
+It takes about 32GB DRAM during training.
 We have tested our codes in the following environment (**Please install the same version of torch,CUDA,numpy,Pillow,etc. Otherwise the results may different from ours.**):
 ```C
 # For testing on 2080Ti
 DRAM>=32GB